Margherita Dalmet

 Giovanna Margherita Dalmet, also called Delmaz and Dalmaz (1739 – 11 January 1817), was a Dogaressa of Venice by marriage to the Doge Paolo Renier (r.
 1779–1789).

 Life

 Early life

 Margherita was born in Constantinople as the daughter of the apothecary Giovanni Battista from Piemonte.
-She was a widow of a man by the name Bassi and active as a tight rope dancer in Constantinople, where she met Paolo Renier, who was there on a diplomatic mission between 1769-1773.
+She was a widow of a man by the name Bassi and active as a tight rope dancer in Constantinople, where she met Paolo Renier, who was there on a diplomatic mission between 1769 and 1773.
 Renier was by that time a widower after his first wife Giustina Donà (d.
 1751), and they became lovers and married.
 According to another version, he had her placed to be educated in a Catholic orphanage for poor girls, after which they fell in love and married.
 Due to the dislike of the Venetian aristocracy of their marriage, it was not recorded in the Golden Book.

 Secretary of State Giuseppe Gradenigo described the role of the new doges marriage in his election: